salesforce/lwc-rfcs/text/0112-server-engine.md

 - Updating the documentation for the newly added server only APIs should be enough.
 - Creating a set of a new linting rules prevent obvious cases where components can't be rendered on the server.

-## Unresolved questions
+## Open questions

 -   **Remove `@lwc/engine-core` on TypeScript `dom` library?** The `@lwc/engine-core` package relies heavily on the ambient DOM TypeScript interfaces provided by the `dom` library.
 To ensure that the `@lwc/engine-core` is not leveraging any of the DOM APIs we will need to remove the `dom` lib from the `tsconfig.json`.
-It is currently unclear how all the ambient types can be removed on this package while ensuring the type safety.
+It is currently unclear how all the ambient types can be removed on this package while ensuring type safety.
 -   **How to implement LWC Context for SSR?** Context uses eventing for registration between the provider and the consumer.
 Since `@lwc/engine-server` will only implement a subset of the DOM eventing, we will need to evaluate how we can replace the current registration mechanism.

 ---